Air pollution is the presence of unwanted harmful substances within the Earth’s atmosphere and it exists because of both human and natural activities.

 Why is Air Pollution Bad?

-These air pollution facts are a problem because it causes us to breathe harmful toxins, makes us sick, and increases our medical bills each year.
-Air pollution also causes water pollution because the toxins will also form acid rain which in turns goes into our water supply.
+Air pollution is bad because it causes us to breathe harmful toxins, makes us sick, and increases our medical bills each year.
+Air pollution also causes water pollution because the toxins can also form acid rain which in turns goes into our water supply.
 Due to these toxins, the effects of air pollution are known to damage our environment and wildlife significantly.
+It is important to consider how the industrial revolution brought about many sudden changes which caused a shock to our environment and many plants and wildlife have not had time to adapt to these changes.